Valid uncertainty quantification about the model in a linear regression setting: Model uncertainty in regression

-Recall the dimension-reduced association $\hat\theta = \theta + \hat\sigma U$ in \eqref{eq:marginal.association.1}, where $U$ is a $p$-vector distributed as $\tdist_p(0, L, n-p-1)$, and $L$ is a matrix with ones on the diagonal.
-Recall that we have centered $Y$ and the columns of $X$ so there is no intercept term, i.e., all variables are subject to selection.
-That is, the goal is identify which of $\theta_1,\ldots,\theta_p$ are non-zero.
+Recall the dimension-reduced association $\hat\theta = \theta + \hat\sigma U$ in \eqref{eq:marginal.association}, where $U$ is a $p$-vector distributed as $\prob_U=\tdist_p(0, L, n-p-1)$, and $L$ is a matrix with ones on the diagonal.
+The intercept has been marginalized out, so each of $\theta_1,\ldots,\theta_p$ can be considered zero or non-zero; the goal is to summarize the uncertainty about these possible models.

 Consider the collection of complex assertions $A_j=\{\theta: \theta_j \neq 0\}$, $j=1,\ldots,p$.
 Consider first a particular $A_j$.
 This can be written as $A_j = A_{j1} \cup A_{j2}$, where $A_{j1} = \{\theta: \theta_j < 0\}$ and $A_{j2} = \{\theta: \theta_j > 0\}$.
 We claim that these sub-assertions are both simple in the sense of Section~\ref{SS:simple}.
 Take $A_{j1}$, for example.
 Then the corresponding a-event is